Ynlay/100-days-of-code/log.md

 **Today's Progress**: Continued working on wikipedia viewer for FreeCodeCamp.
 Solved a couple of javascript challenges.

+### Day 65: March 23

+**Today's Progress**: Continued php course at SoloLearn.
+Saw a couple of video challenges at FreeCodeCamp.

 ### DAYS SKIPPED SO FAR : 14